-The Caribbean islands consist of the Caribbean Sea, the ocean surrounding the Bahamas, and the many islands that lie in this area.
-The Caribbean has as many as 30 countries and territories that belong to the Caribbean.
-We will take a closer look at 3 islands, the ABC Islands of the Caribbean.
+The Caribbean Islands consist of the Caribbean Sea, the ocean around the Bahamas and the many islands that lie in this area.
+The Caribbean has 30 countries and areas that belong to the Caribbean.
+We go a little deeper into 3 islands, namely the ABC islands of the Caribbean.

-The abbreviation ABC-islands stands for the islands of Aruba, Bonaire and Curacao.
+The abbreviation ABC-eilanden stands for the islands of Aruba, Bonaire and Curaçao.
+Klein Curacao is the island that belongs to Curacao.
 These islands are very close to each other.
 Nevertheless, the islands are very different from each other.

-If you want to enjoy the sun and the beach, Aruba is the place to be.
-On this island you will find a lot of white sandy beaches.
-In addition, there is much to do on the island of Aruba.
-The capital Oranjestad is home to Aruba’s vibrant nightlife.
-The official language on the island is English, partly due to the arrival of many American tourists.
+If you want to enjoy the sun and the beach, Aruba is the right place for you.
+On this island you will find wide snow-white beaches.
+In addition, there is much to experience on the island of Aruba.
+The bustling nightlife of Aruba reigns in the capital Oranjestad.
+The main language on the island is English, partly due to the arrival of many American tourists.

 Bonaire is the middle largest island of the ABC islands.
-On this island you will find quiet beaches where you can relax.
-It is not as busy as Aruba.
-Bonaire is the place to go if you are looking for peace and relaxation, if you like nature or diving.
-The official language on Bonaire is, unlike Aruba, Dutch.
+On this island you will find almost deserted beaches where you can really relax.
+It is also not as busy as in Aruba.
+You should go to Bonaire if you are looking for peace, nature or want to dive.
+Contrary to Aruba, the official language on Bonaire is Dutch.

-Curacao is the last one.
-Curacao is the largest island of the three islands.
+Then Curacao.
+Curacao is the largest of the three islands.
 On Curacao you will find both tranquility and the lively atmosphere of Aruba.
 A mix of tranquility, nature and culture.
-That’s what Curacao is known for.
-For this reason, many people call Curacao the most versatile island of the ABC-islands.
-The capital Willemstad is a good example.
+That is what Curacao is known for.
+For this reason, many people call Curacao the most versatile island of the ABC islands.
+The capital Willemstad is a good example of this.

-So as you see, that islands are very close together, but still can differ a lot.
-One is more quiet than another and even the language can differ.
+So you see again that islands are very close to each other, but can still differ so much.
+It is quieter on one island than on the other.
+And even the language of instruction can differ.